NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 From an elevated Windows PowerShell prompt, run Set-ADAccountExpiration.

-        2. Some users are reporting that they can’t log on to the domain.
+        2. Some users are reporting that they can't log on to the domain.
 You suspect a Kerberos issue.
 What settings can you change to temporarily alleviate the problem?